Michigan

 Score For My Profile →People Also Ask

-Is Michigan the best state to live in?
+Is Michigan one of the best states to live in?

 Is Minnesota sunnier than Michigan?